 The centre of the powerful Estonian-Lithuanian jazz-rock band Heavy Beauty is a bass saxophone – a rarely used instrument with a beautiful and gentle sound.
 Internationally known Lithuanian saxophonist Liudas Mockunas is just the right man for controlling the moods of a bass saxophone and with him on stage will be guitarist Jaak Sooäär, bassist Henno Kelp, and a percussionist Andrus Lillepea.

 There is sharpness, intensive rhythm as well as surprising finesse in Peedu Kass Momentum’s music.
 The trio’s jazz magic is created by the founder of the ensemble and bassist Peedu Kass, pianist Kristjan Randalu, and percussionist Toomas Rull.
 In 2015, Peedu Kass Momentum performed as the first Estonian jazz group in the main program of Jazzahaed, the biggest jazz music festival in Europe.

-Organised by the Estonian Jazz Union and Jazzkaar, the aim of the project “Jazz Present to Europe” is to introduce the original Estonian jazz creation and musicians at prestigious European festivals.
+Organised by the Jazz Estonia and Jazzkaar, the aim of the project “Jazz Present to Europe” is to introduce the original Estonian jazz creation and musicians at prestigious European festivals.
 To introduce our music and celebrate the centenary of the Republic of Estonia, the jazz present will reach Belgium, England, Finland, and Germany.